seatable/seatable-admin-docs/docs/configuration/dtable-db-conf.md

 - `default_result_rows`: Maximal number of rows that will be returned in one query, if `LIMIT` syntax is not used.
 Defaults to 100.
 - `result_rows_hard_limit`: Maximal number of rows that will be returned in one query.
 If the number of rows specified in `LIMIT` syntax is larger than this option, the system still returns at most the number of rows that specified in this option.
 The default is 10000.
 - `exec_cost_hard_limit`: Maximal execution cost of a query.
 If the estimated cost of a query exceeds this limit, the query is rejected.
 Default is 5000000.
-- `group_by_stmt_limit`: Maximal number of concurrent `group by` requests.
-If the number of `group by` requests exceeds this limit, new `group by` queries will wait in a queue.
-Default is 2.

 ## Example configuration